Story and Photos by Hope Davis

 Spencer County Online continues a new series.
 All 11 county schools will be featured on a rotating basis.
 Our hope is to share a positive event or person, honing in on the great things happening in education, especially because education is a powerful and sometimes controversial topic in today’s society.
 Some of the schools do not always receive a lot of media coverage and this is a chance to shine a light and show off the great things going on within their walls.
 Spencer County Online would like to give you a virtual tour through the doors of Spencer County schools to see what your kids are up to and what they are learning.
 We really hope you enjoy this series, so with that, let the third highlight begin!

-First, if you have not read our first and second highlights about Heritage Hills’ Todd Wilkerson and Luce Elementary’s Maggie Caudill but you would like to here is the link for those: https://spencercountyonline.com/2020/01/20/highlight-series-featuring-heritage-hills-high-schools-todd-wilkerson-and-s2c/
+First, if you have not read our first and second highlights about Heritage Hills’ Todd Wilkerson and Luce Elementary’s Maggie Caudill but you would like to, here is the links for those https://spencercountyonline.com/2020/01/20/highlight-series-featuring-heritage-hills-high-schools-todd-wilkerson-and-s2c/

 The staff at David Turnham Elementaty makes every effort to reach all learners, working hard to make sure all students’ needs are met.
 They embrace the idea that all students learn in different ways.
 Some students need to be moving to absorb the lessons, others need to work with their hands, while others don’t need either of those things.